 We checked out of our Milan Airbnb on Sunday morning and took the 8:50 a.m. train to Verona Porta Nuova.
 From there, we transferred to Venezia Mestre.
 After a short walk to the nearby bus station, we hopped on a bus to Gaggio Porta Est by Marco Polo Airport.

 Note: This full itinerary (train + bus) was easily booked through Omio.
 But once we got to the bus station, there were no signs or clear instructions.
-We eventually got on a bus and I literally remember thinking “I really hope we’re on the right bus!” from the minute we started driving until they dropped us off right at the airport (not Gaggio Porta Est, which is 5km away).
+We eventually got on a bus, and I literally remember thinking “I really hope we’re on the right bus!” from the minute we started driving until they dropped us off right in front of the airport (not Gaggio Porta Est, which is 5km away).

-To this day I’m 99% sure it was not the right bus???
-But hey, it worked out.😂
+To this day, I’m 99% sure it was not the right bus(???)
+But hey, it actually worked out better for us.😂

 Lesson: Even when you plan and pre-book your transportation, you have to stay flexible.
 Use context clues and (sometimes) follow the crowd.